How Much Should I Charge You and Why?

 “Flat Fee” ~ Agreed Upon Total for the Project

 The flat fee is a guaranteed price the client can depend on instead of one that varies according to the time involved.
-However, this method of charging also can be challenged.
+However, this method of charging also can be challenged and challenging.

-My Persuasive Presentation fees vary, depending on which kind of services you choose.
+My Persuasive Presentations, LLC fees vary, depending on which kind of services you choose.

-The personal growth counseling and life coaching services are explained in detail on my other website, My Get Well Guru, but I include some fee information here for your convenience, so you can find everything in one place.
+- The personal growth counseling and life coaching services are explained in detail on my other website, My Get Well Guru, but I include some fee information here for your convenience, so you can find everything in one place.
 See chart at the end of this page.

 Each situation is different and requires differing amounts of “behind the scenes” work from me in addition to any appointments we schedule.